 A study of the nature and needs of young people and objectives and methods of Christian education for youth.
 Group dynamics and discussion of practical problems and issues related to youth work are also discussed.
 Students will develop a working philosophy of youth ministry.
-3 hours.
+May also be credited in the Department of World Missions and Intercultural Studies.
+3 hours

-CE420 Outdoor Ministry Bolin A study of the phi
+CE420 Outdoor Ministry Bolin